Why Food Sticks To Enameled Cast Iron (And How To Stop It)

 - Deglaze your pot.
 Simply add a splash of wine, stock, or even water to your enameled cast-iron pans.
 It will sizzle, reduce, and lift those stuck-on bits beautifully.
 Bonus flavor, too, if you’re making a sauce later on!
 Just make sure it’s at room temperature before adding.
 Sudden temperature changes, like adding cold water (or other cold liquids) to a hot pot, can shock and damage your enamel coating.

-- Be patient and wait it out.
+What you’re lifting there is called fond.
+It’s those browned bits that stick to the bottom of the pot.
+It might not look like much, but that there is a whole lotta flavor.
+Don’t discard it! - Be patient and wait it out.
 Many foods, like meat, will release naturally once it has been properly seared and a barrier has been created between the food and the pan.
 A little patience and you’ll be good.

 - Use the right utensils.
-I’ll say it again… Metal utensils are for stainless steel cookware and BBQ’s!!!
+I’ll say it again… Metal utensils are for stainless steel cookware and BBQs!!!
 A wooden spatula, spoon or silicone spatula works wonders.
-Metal is a one-way ticket to scratch city.
+Metal is a one-way ticket to Scratch City.

-- While this isn’t a quick fix…Â you’ll be amazed at what some warm soapy water can do to an enamel pot left overnight to soak.
-Simmering a couple of cups of water in your cast iron skillet or Dutch oven can also help lift stuck on bits too.
+- While this isn’t a quick fix… you’ll be amazed at what some warm, soapy water can do to an enamel pot left overnight to soak.
+Simmering a couple of cups of water in your cast-iron skillet or Dutch oven can also help lift stuck-on bits too.
 Here’s a little more on how to clean your enamel Dutch oven in more detail.

 Some simple steps to prevent sticking next time…